yeohjd/Udacity_Deep_Reinforcement_Learning---P1-Navigation/README.md

 ### Introduction

-You will train an agent to navigate (and collect bananas!) in a large, square world.
+An agent is to be trained to navigate (and collect bananas!) in a large, square world.

 ![collecting_bananas](https://user-images.githubusercontent.com/114461809/192487542-54f1cd3b-c62d-4f09-8355-028ef9ee8c95.gif)

-Reward for collecting a yellow banana=+1
+* Reward for collecting a yellow banana=+1
-Reward for collecting a blue banana = -1
+* Reward for collecting a blue banana = -1
-Goal: Collect as many yellow bananas as possible while avoiding blue bananas.
+* Goal: Collect as many yellow bananas as possible while avoiding blue bananas.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.
 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.